Tips to Pass a VA Appraisal

 While the appraiser is going to evaluate your home to meet the VA’s needs, they won’t do a full-blown inspection.
 After the appraisal is done but before you purchase a home, be sure to get a home inspection.
-This is going to give you a much clearer idea of how much work the home might need in the future.

 The VA appraisal is required for both VA loans and refinances, but it doesn’t have to be as stressful as it seems.
-If you’ve done your research correctly, then the VA appraisal should go as smooth as possible.
+If you’ve done your research correctly, then the VA appraisal should go as smoothly as possible.

 Keep in mind you will have to pay for the VA appraisal yourself, and this cost can vary state by state.
 Fortunately, the VA has made the information readily available to home buyers and homeowners.

 After finishing up with the VA appraisal, you’ll be one big step closer to getting a VA mortgage or refinance.